kkiarie/creative-orchard-main/data/nlu.md

 - no way
 - not really

+## intent:chitchat_creativeorchards
+- tell me about creative orchards
+- tell me about the work you do
+- what work you do

-## intent:mood_great
+## intent:chitchat_identity
+- what are you
-- perfect
+- bot
-- very good
+- smart assistant
+- are you a bot
+- tell me about yourself
+- more about you

+## intent:positive
 - great
-- amazing
-- wonderful
-- I am feeling very good
-- I am great
-- I'm good
+- good

-## intent:mood_unhappy
-- sad
-- very sad
-- unhappy
-- bad
-- very bad
-- awful
-- terrible
+- awesome
-- not very good
+- im good thank you
-- extremely sad
-- so sad

-## intent:bot_challenge
+- im fine thank you
-- are you a bot?
+- how are you

+## intent:chitchat_pricing
+- what the price of getting a smart assistant
+- can i be able to buy smart assistant
+- can i able to purchase smart assistant

+## intent:chitchat_smart_assistant
+- can i get a smart assistant for my business
+- i want a smart assistant for my business
-- are you a human?
+- my business needs a smart assistant
+- can i automate my business with a smart assistant

+## intent:request_contact
+- contact us
-- am I talking to a bot?
+- reach out to us
+- i want to partner with you
-- am I talking to a human?
+- setup a meeting

+## intent:demo_1
+- show demo
+- demo
+- live demo
+- bot demo